vnmsklnk/Interpreter-RegEx/README.md

 ## Usage and Examples

 Each regular expression is defined as variable which can be used in other expressions.
-Typical program consists of statements with expressions and variable's names associated with them.
+Typical program consists of statements with expressions and variables' names associated with them.

-There are only three statements supported in this language:
+Three statements are supported:

 	let [var] = expr # Variable declaration, var is name of variable which consists of 'a' - 'z', 'A' - 'Z', '0' - '9' symbols print [var] # Statement for outputting variables